ospfranco/turbo-secure-storage/README.md

 ### iOS Accessibility

 On iOS you can specify an accesibility value which allows to customize when the data is readable.
+It is mutually exclusive biometrics.
+So pick one or the other.

 ## TODO

 - [x] Implement [official Android keystore implementation](https://github.com/android/security-samples/blob/master/BiometricLoginKotlin/app/src/main/java/com/example/biometricloginsample/CryptographyManager.kt#L78)
 - [x] Add passcode / password fallback for Android if possible
-- [ ] Add `getAllKeys`, `getAllItems` and `deleteAllItems` methods if possible
+- [ ] Add `getAllKeys`, `getAllItems` and `deleteAllItems` methods (if possible)
 - [ ] Support Secure Enclave on Apple devices
-- [ ] Revisit Android code to make sure it handles all edge cases (RTL text)
 - [ ] Create testing device list
-- [ ] Security audit by expert
+- [ ] Security audits

 ## About me